danthe42/drlnd_p2/README.md

     python -m ipykernel install --user --name drlnd --display-name "drlnd"
     ```

+6. Start the jupyter notbook with:

+    ```
+    jupyter notebook
+    ```

-6. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.
+7. Before running code in the notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.

     ![Notebook menu][image3]

-7. Download the environment from one of the links below.
+8. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:

     - **_Version 1: One (1) Agent_**
         - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Linux.zip)